Chapter 4 Spatial Data in R

 • Vector data sources (points/lines/polygons): Shape File, ESRI File Geodatabase, KML, GeoJSON, GML, WFS, …

-Conventional data sources that can be upgraded to spatial data:
+Conventional data sources that can be upgraded to be spatial data because they contain GeoJSON, WKT, or point coordinates include:

 Here are some R-based interfaces to NCSS data sources via soilDB package.